True Whig Party: History

-The political party was founded in the township of Clay-Ashland in 1869 as a reorganised version of the Opposition Party.
-It presided over a society in which black American settlers and their descendants, known as Americo-Liberians, though a small minority of the population, constituted nearly 100% of the citizens able to vote.
-It primarily represented them, often working in tandem with the Masonic Order of Liberia.
+the coastal merchants", opposed to the lighter-skinned mulatto elite represented by the Republican Party.
 The party first came to power after Edward James Roye won the 1869 Liberian general election and was sworn in as president the following year.
-The TWP's historic opponent was the Republican Party.
 The Republican Party had tended to be supported by Americo-Liberians of mixed African and European ancestry while darker skinned Americo-Liberians initially rallied around the TWP, however as the Republican Party began to decline in influence most Americo-Liberians transferred their support to the TWP.

 After Anthony W. Gardiner was elected president in 1878, the TWP went on to govern Liberia for over a century.
 While opposition parties were never made illegal and Liberia was not classed as a dictatorship, the TWP more or less ran the country as a one party state and held a monopoly on Liberian politics.

-The party was accused of endorsing systems of forced labour.
+The party was accused of endorsing systems of forced labor.
 In 1930 they sent "contract migrant laborers", under conditions tantamount to slavery, to Spanish colonists on Fernando Pó in Spanish Guinea (now Bioko in Equatorial Guinea).
 This led to an investigation by the League of Nations, a five-year U.S. and British boycott of Liberia followed by the resignation of President Charles D. B. King.
 Despite this dispute, the West generally considered the True Whig Party as a stabilizing, unthreatening force in the period after.
 The US and Britain later invested extensively in the nation under William Tubman's long period of rule (1944–1971).

 Under the leadership and Presidency of William Tubman, the TWP took a pro-American stance in international policy, encouraged foreign investment, promoted industrialization and embarked on a mass modernization program of Liberia's domestic infrastructure.
 This led to a period of economic prosperity during the 1960s, was credited with putting Liberia on the map and establishing the country as a modern power in Africa.
 Although opponents of Tubman's government accused it of being authoritarian, Liberia was widely regarded internationally as being a stable and successful nation in the region whilst other African states were undergoing civil wars and political strife.